Chocolate hazel nut Nutella Puff Pastries look like they came from a French bakery, but they are easily made in your kitchen.

 - Line two baking sheets with parchment paper.
 Preheat oven to 350F degrees.
 (325F if using dark non-stick)

-- Roll out the puff pastry sheets on a lightly floured surface into a 12" by 12" square.
+- Roll out 2 puff pastry sheets on a lightly floured surface into a 12" by 12" square.
 Trim the uneven edges so you have a nice edge all around the puff pastry (trimming is not really necessary if making the jellyrolls).
 Cut each sheet into 9 squares.

-- Prepare the egg wash by beating together one egg and 1 tablespoon water.
+- Prepare the egg wash by beating together one egg and 1 Tablespoon water.
 Brush each jellyroll or turnover with the egg wash.
 (This step is necessary for a nice golden color.

 - Bake for about 23-25 minutes, or until golden brown.
 Allow to cool for one hour.